HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 ## **Custom Configuration (Optional)**
-Since version 1.1 it's possible to configure the program by creating a configuration file at the same location as `Windows11DragAndDropToTaskbarFix.exe`.
+It's possible to configure the program by creating a configuration file at the same location as `Windows11DragAndDropToTaskbarFix.exe`.
 The configuration file should be named: `Windows11DragAndDropToTaskbarFixConfig.txt`.
+You can automate this process by clicking on the Mona Lisa Megan Fox `Tray icon` and then `Configure...` from the menu.
+It will create the correct file and open the GitHub page for reference.

 Please read a separate article: [CONFIGURATION](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/blob/main/CONFIGURATION.md) for details.